ManuCapstone1/OpticalModule/CAD/STL Files/readme.md

 **EnclosureBase should be printed with the supports filling in the interior of the shell.*

 ** *Print one as is, then print another but mirrored.*

+*** *Since these parts are not apart of the ovedrall structure and used just for alignment, they can be printed on weak/low settings (e.g. infill 20%, shell thickness 0.8mm).*

 ## Recommended Print Settings
 ### Printer